theopin/tp/docs/UserGuide.md

 Here are brief explanations for the above tabs. <br>
 Actions tab
- - Save : Save the text inputted, exits the text editor
+ - Save : Save the text inputted, exits the text editor.
  - Clear All : Remove all text, remains in the text editor.
  - Cancel : Remove all text, exit the text editor.